eslint/github-action/README.md

 ## Branches

 * `master` - ongoing development.
-You should not use this branch in your GitHub workflows because it will not work.
+You should not use this branch in your GitHub workflows because it will not work (no dependencies checked in).
 * `draft` - a draft of the next release.
 This may be unstable and also should not be used in your GitHub workflows.
 This branch is automatically created whenever code is committed to `master`.

-* `releases/v*` - branches for official releases, where the `*` is replaced with a version number.
+## Frequently Asked Questions

+### Why do I need to define a `eslint:github-action` npm script?

+Different projects use ESLint in different ways, and it's not possible to come up with a single configuration that would work correctly for every project.
+You may be using certain command line flags, ignoring certain files, or using tools that call ESLint.
+The best way to know how your project uses ESLint is for you to tell us by creating a script that the GitHub Action uses.

+### Why does the `eslint:github-action` npm script need to lint all of my files?

+ESLint command line flags like `--ext` alter the files that ESLint lints.
+If you are using [eslint-plugin-markdown](https://npmjs.com/package/eslint-plugin-markdown), for example, then you might want ESLint to run on files ending with `.md`.
+Rather than trying to guess which files in a pull request might want linting applied, it's easier for you to create a script that does exactly what you want.
+The GitHub Action can then pull the appropriate information out of the results to report them.

+### How does the GitHub Action work?

+GitHub executes the `src/github-action.js` file.
+That file, in turn, calls `npx @eslint/github-action`, using the version number found in `package.json`, to execute the logic.
+By publishing the GitHub Action to npm and then running it with `npx`, we avoid the need to check dependencies into the repository.